-I am a Co-opted Governor of William Reynolds Primary School and Nursery and feel honoured and excited to be working with such a hardworking team of staff and Governors.I am also a governor at Newport Infant School.I was elected as Chair of Governors for 2016/17.
+I am a Co-opted Governor and Chair of Governors at William Reynolds Primary School and Nursery and feel honoured and excited to be working with such a hardworking team of staff and Governors.I am also a governor at Newport Infant School.I was elected as Chair of Governors for 2016/17.
 I am on the Personnel and Finance and the Head teacher’s Performance Management Committee.I am link Governor for Special Education Needs and Disability and Assessment.
 I have lived and worked in Telford all my life.
 I have a background in education and particularly in Special Educational Needs and Disabilities in mainstream schools.
 I was a primary school teacher for 34 years and held a number of senior leadership positions including Acting Head Teacher of two local schools.
 I applied to be a Governor because I have enthusiasm and commitment to ensuring our children have an education fit for the 21st Century.

 I am a Co-opted governor and have lived in Telford since 1995.
 I am Vice Chair of Governors.
 I sit on the Curriculum and Standards Committee and I am link governor for pupils in receipt of Pupil Premium Grant Funding and for Gifted and Talented pupils.
 I have a background in child mental health and have experience working with children inside a school setting, as well as out.
 I am a trustee for a local mental health charity, and am a managing director for a local non-for-profit mental health service.
 I am deeply grateful for the opportunity to work alongside members of a school who really do put the children first, and work tirelessly to ensure that everyone who comes through the door is given a fighting chance to succeed in life.